Questions and Concerns

 Our basis for vaccinating or not vaccinating is based on certain criteria:

-The effectiveness of the vaccine - the lyme vaccine is apparently nothing close to a guarantee, the effectiveness of the lepto vaccine is highly dependent on the strain of lepto in prevalent in the area.
-Even if the strain and the vaccine match, the vaccine has a short effective life (approximately 6 months).
+The effectiveness of the vaccine - the lyme vaccine is apparently nothing close to a guarantee.
+The effectiveness of the lepto vaccine is dependent on the strain of lepto prevalent in the area.
+Even if the strain and the vaccine match, the vaccine has a relatively short effective life (12 months).
 Kennel cough is another "disease" where the number of strains make vaccination a "crap shoot".

 The safety of the vaccine - lyme vaccination is too "young" (IMHO) - when we see vaccination of humans in high risk areas, I may sit up and take notice.
 The lepto vaccine is recognized as being one that is more likely to result in an adverse reaction.

 The "lethality" of the disease - Given the quality of care bestowed by folks who have our Border Terriers and the enormous wealth of experience that is shared in "the circle", the likelihood of a dog developing an illness unnoticed is about ZERO!
 That being said let us consider the risks (keep in mind that the "risk" will vary from area to area): Corona virus is a non-fatal disease in a managed situation; kennel cough is non-fatal and can be treated effectively; lyme is being detected much more easily and can be treated effectively (albeit with the risk of side effects) - it can also be prevented to a large degree without resorting to toxins; lepto is treatable if detected early but there is a risk of long term damage to affected organs if not treated immediately.
 The bottom line has to be the owner's level of comfort - we do not have crystal balls, we learn by experience and what might be right for one dog or one owner is not necessarily right for all.
-One thing I can say is that having a pup with a healthy (OK - voracious) appetite, gives one a head start on any illness - if any of the youngsters from our 2002 litter refused a meal - I would be on the alert IMMEDIATELY!
+One thing I can say is that having a pup with a healthy (OK - voracious) appetite, gives one a head start on any illness.

 Heart worm: